 "Problems today are just too complex for people to be off in their silos doing their own thing," Correll said.
 "We’ve got to be talking to each other."

-Correll’s other key priority in moving beyond the stalled gender revolution is to advance women’s leadership via continued partnerships between academia and people in the corporate sector and the government sector.
+Correll’s other key priority in moving beyond the stalled gender revolution was to advance women’s leadership via continued partnerships between academia and people in the corporate sector and the government sector.
 “I think we’ve gotten as far as we’re going to get with gender scholars doing their work at the university, and industry or government people trying to come up with policies not informed by gender research," Correll asserted.
 "Problems today are just too complex for people to be off in their silos doing their own thing.
 We’ve got to be talking to each other.”

-In 2018, the Center for Women's Leadership was endowed by VMware, launching the new Stanford VMware Women's Leadership Innovation Lab as a new entity that will foster broad collaboration across research and practice and act as a hub to generate solutions for change.
+In 2018, the Center for Women's Leadership was endowed by VMware, launching the Stanford VMware Women's Leadership Innovation Lab as a new entity that will foster broad collaboration across research and practice and act as a hub to generate solutions for change.